-The Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests in the Context of National Food Security (VGGT) and the Principles for Responsible Investment in Agriculture and Food Systems (CFS RAI Principles), endorsed by the Committee on World Food Security (CFS) in 2012 and 2014 respectively, set out principles and standards for the promotion of secure tenure rights, equitable access to land, and responsible agricultural investment that supports the progressive realization of the right to adequate food and the protection of the environment.
+The Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests in the Context of National Food Security (VGGT) and the Principles for Responsible Investment in Agriculture and Food Systems (CFS RAI Principles), endorsed by the Committee on World Food Security (CFS) in 2012 and 2014 respectively, set out principles and standards for the promotion of secure tenure rights, equitable access to land, and responsible agricultural investment that supports the progressive realisation of the right to adequate food and the protection of the environment.
 In seeking to promote greater respect for tenure rights, there is a plethora of business models available along with various contractual arrangements, each of which present different advantages disadvantages.
-However, the process of preparing, negotiating, and implementing agricultural land investment contracts in accordance with those principles and standards can be complex and may present challenges for investors, governments and local communities.
+However, the process of preparing, negotiating, and implementing agricultural land investment contracts in accordance with those principles and standards can be complex and may present challenges for investors, governments, and local communities.

-Mindful of the contractual challenges involved in implementing the VGGT and the CFS RAI Principles and considering the importance of enhancing knowledge of the legal regime applicable to agricultural land investment operations, the International Institute for the Unification of Private Law (UNIDROIT), in collaboration with the Food and Agriculture Organization of the United Nations (FAO) and the International Fund for Agricultural Development (IFAD), have prepared this UNIDROIT/FAO/IFAD Legal Guide on Agricultural Land Investment Contracts (the ALIC Guide).
+Mindful of the contractual challenges involved in implementing the VGGT and the CFS RAI Principles and considering the importance of enhancing knowledge of the legal regime applicable to agricultural land investment operations, the International Institute for the Unification of Private Law (UNIDROIT) and the International Fund for Agricultural Development (IFAD), have prepared this UNIDROIT/IFAD Legal Guide on Agricultural Land Investment Contracts (the ALIC Guide).

-The ALIC Guide is the second international instrument adopted under the ongoing partnership in the area of private law and agricultural development, following the successful trilateral collaboration between UNIDROIT, FAO and IFAD, in the field of contract farming.
-By building upon the UNIDROIT Principles of International Commercial Contracts (UPICC) and the
+The ALIC Guide is the second international instrument adopted in the area of private law and agricultural development, following the successful trilateral collaboration between UNIDROIT, FAO and IFAD, in the field of contract farming.
+By building upon the UNIDROIT Principles of International Commercial Contracts (UPICC) and the UNIDROIT/FAO/IFAD Legal Guide on Contract Farming, the ALIC Guide seeks to provide concise and innovative guidance to improve such contracts and operationalise international principles and standards established by the VGTT and the CFS RAI, as well as by the UN Guiding Principles on Business and Human Rights (UN Guiding Principles).